7 Mailchimp Alternatives Worth Switching To in 2026

 Then there is the billing practice that frustrates users more than anything else: Mailchimp charges for unsubscribed and inactive contacts unless you manually archive or delete them.
 You can have 5,000 contacts on your list, 1,000 of them unsubscribed, and you are paying for all 5,000.
 Most competitors either exclude unsubscribes from billing automatically or, like Brevo, charge based on emails sent rather than list size.

 The user sentiment data backs this up.
-On Trustpilot, Mailchimp sits at around 2.8 out of 5 stars, with roughly 67 percent of reviews being one star.
+On Trustpilot, Mailchimp sits at 2.7 out of 5 stars from 1,365 reviews, with 67 percent being one star.
 Common complaints include unexpected charges, poor customer support, and accounts being suspended without clear explanation.
 On G2 and Capterra, where reviews skew more toward business users who are already committed to the platform, ratings are more favourable at around 4.3 out of 5.
 But that gap between professional review sites and consumer review sites is telling — people who are locked in rate it okay, but people who have a choice are unhappy.

 What to Look For in a Replacement